vanda/etc-docs/notebooks/ai-explorations/challenges/image/2-object-detection.md

 **Problem Background**

 A very common problem to find within an image some "thing".
-In some cases the "thing" is known in advance and is what is being looked for specifcally (e.g. find all guitars depicted in paintings), in others a class of things is looked for (e.g. find all musical instructments depicted in paintings), and in some no particlar "thing" is known and the challenge is to both detect and classifify.
-The later is handled in a seperate challenge (7)
+In some cases the "thing" is known in advance and is what is being looked for specifically (e.g. find all guitars depicted in paintings), in others a class of things is looked for (e.g. find all musical instructments depicted in paintings), and in some no particlar "thing" is known and the challenge is to both detect and classifify.
+The later is handled seperately.

+It should be noted that in most cases object detection is also classification, but there are some times where it is solely "detection".

 **Related**